lmbalves/iris_stonefish/README.md

 4) Clone this repo iris_stonefish into the workspace

-Build the workspace and enjoy :).
+Build the workspace

+$ catkin build

+To launch the simulation

+roslaunch iris_stonefish iris_acustic_full.launch

+or

+roslaunch iris_stonefish iris_acoustic_no_gpu.launch